marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/README.md

       <h5 id="selectModuleScreen"> SelectModuleScreen.js </h5>
         <ul>
           <li> The Select Module screen shows all the modules that a user is involved in. </li>
-          <li> Students will be prevented access to selecting a module if they are currently serving a consultation ban for the selected module. </li>
+          <li> Students will be denied access to book consult for the selected module if they are currently serving a consultation ban for the selected module. </li>
           <li> View source code: <a href="https://github.com/marcusleeeugene/AcademicSOS-Orbital-Project/blob/master/AcademicSOS-RN/presentation/SelectModuleScreen.js"> SelectModuleScreen.js </a> </li>
           <li> View Database code: <a href="https://github.com/marcusleeeugene/AcademicSOS-Orbital-Project/blob/master/AcademicSOS-RN/firebase/SelectModuleFirebase.js"> SelectModuleFirebase.js </a> </li>
         </ul>